waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 	![alt text](images/curlRequestFinancialAPI1.png "Test the API")
 	* Click a programming language that you want to work with.

-   	Code example in the selected programming language and an example output of a successful response are displayed.
+   	Sample code for the selected programming language and an example output of a successful response are displayed.
 You can copy the code and use it in your own application.

 4. Test the operation **Get /customers/loan/calculateScore** in your programming language with Input parameters: